Ralphs Grocery Store (Los Angeles, California): Origins of Westwood Village

-Architecture and opening of Ralphs Grocery Store
+Building architecture and opening

 The new Westwood Village began to open in 1929, and one of its original buildings was the Ralphs Grocery Store located on Westwood Boulevard, one block north of Wilshire Boulevard.
 The store's most prominent feature was its low rotunda, at the corner of Westwood Boulevard and Lindbrook Drive.
 The building's exterior walls were built with imitation stone, but were later covered with stucco.
 The building's style has been described as having Mission Revival, Spanish Colonial Revival, Romanesque Revival and Renaissance Revival elements, and is said to have served as a model for other low-rise commercial structures in the village.
 Early advertising materials for the Westwood Village development featured images of the Ralphs tower and the Janss dome, which became area landmarks.
 The opening of the store in the fall of 1929 was timed to coincide with the opening of the UCLA campus, and the Los Angeles Times proclaimed the store "one of the most beautiful exclusive grocery marts in the West."
 The opening was celebrated with a free food show, as Ralphs boasted a new feature at their Westwood store — "the employment of uniformed boys to wrap each purchase of merchandise while it is being paid for at the cashier's stand, and then carry it to the customer's car."

 In 1940, Ansel Adams took a series of photographs of Westwood Village, some featuring the Ralphs building.
 The photographs are part of the collections of the Los Angeles Public Library and can be viewed here, here and here.

-Businesses operating in the building
+Business operations

 Ralphs operated a grocery store on the site until the mid-1960s, when it left Westwood Village.
 Ralphs returned to Westwood Village nearly 40 years later, converting the old Bullock's department store into a grocery store (formerly sharing the space with a Best Buy and an Expo Home Design Center).
 Since Ralphs vacated the building in the mid-1960s, it has housed a number of different businesses.
 In 1970 a large portion of the space facing Lindbrook Drive was converted into a movie theater, which was known over the years as the United Artists Theater, (where The Rocky Horror Picture Show made its US debut on September 26, 1975) the UA Egyptian, the Odeon Cinema, and finally as the Mann Festival which closed on July 30, 2009.
 The Bratskeller restaurant, popular with UCLA students, also operated at the building from the late 1960s through the mid-1980s.
 In the late 1990s and early 2000s the prime corner space at the base of the tower was split between Daphne's Greek Cafe and Togo's Sandwich Restaurant.
-In late 2008, they were replaced with a Peet's Coffee & Tea, which remains currently.
-In early 2012, part of the shuttered movie theater was converted into 800 Degrees Neapolitan Pizzeria.
+In late 2008, they were replaced with a Peet's Coffee & Tea, which shuttered in 2020 and was replaced by Alfred Coffee in 2021.
+In early 2012, part of the shuttered movie theater was converted into 800 Degrees Neapolitan Pizzeria, which was then replaced by Danny Boy's Famous Original pizzeria in 2024.